SEEKING 2024 WORKING PARTNER(S)

 See the updated Bibliography

-I will help YOU to become a BILLIONAIRE
+I will help you become a multi-millionaire

 DO THE RIGHT THING AND REAP THE JUST REWARDS